KeyaMim/Data_Analytics_Projects/Cohort-Analysis/README.md

 - **Customer Lifetime Value (CLV)** – Total revenue expected from a customer during their relationship with the business. *Shows how valuable each customer is in the long term.*
 - **Customer Average Spend** – Average of CLV across all customers. *Gives a general idea of overall customer profitability.*

+## Business Value
+- **Improve Retention** – Identify patterns in customer behavior to increase repeat purchases over time.
+- **Targeted Marketing** – Use cohort insights to design campaigns for specific customer groups.
+- **Focus on High-Value Customers** – Discover which cohorts contribute the most revenue and prioritize them for business strategies.